This website uses cookies

 Biography

-Professor Chang’s current academic interests focus on economic, empirical and comparative analysis of private law (particularly property law), as well as empirical studies of the judicial system.
-Prof. Chang has authored and co-authored more than 100 journal articles and book chapters.
-His English articles have appeared in leading journals around the world, such as Journal of Legal Studies; Journal of Legal Analysis; Journal of Law and Economics; American Law and Economics Review; Journal of Law, Economics, and Organization; Journal of Empirical Legal Studies; International Review of Law and Economics; European Journal of Law and Economics; I?Con; the University of Chicago Law Review; Notre Dame Law Review; Iowa Law Review and the Supreme Court Economic Review, among others.
+His current academic interests focus on economic, empirical, comparative, and Hohfeldian analyses of private law (particularly property law and wills, trusts, and estates), as well as economic and empirical studies of judicial behavior and civil litigation.
+Prof. Chang has authored and co-authored more than 170 journal articles and book chapters.
+His English-language articles have appeared in leading journals worldwide, including the Journal of Legal Studies; Journal of Legal Analysis; Journal of Law and Economics; American Law and Economics Review; Journal of Law, Economics, and Organization; Journal of Empirical Legal Studies; Journal of Law and Empirical Analysis, International Review of Law and Economics; European Journal of Law and Economics; European Journal of Empirical Legal Studies, I·CON; the University of Chicago Law Review; Southern California Law Review; Yale Journal on Regulation; Notre Dame Law Review; Iowa Law Review and Supreme Court Economic Review.

-He authored several books in Chinese published in China and Taiwan, Economic Analysis of Law: A Methodological Primer (Beijing UP, 2022 forthcoming), Compensation for Physical and Regulatory Takings of Land: Theory and Practice (Angle, 2013; 2nd edition, 2020), Economic Analysis of Property Law (Standard Chinese: Angle, 2015; 2nd edition, 2021; simplified Chinese: Beijing UP, 2019), Empirical Legal Studies: Principles, Methods, and Applications (New Sharing, 2019; 2nd edition, 2022), and Interpreting Private Law: A Social Scientific Approach (New Sharing, 2020), and also (co-)edited The Empirical Legal Studies Reader I: Domestic Perspectives (The Law Press, 2020), The Empirical Legal Studies Reader II (The Law Press, 2022 forthcoming) and Empirical Studies of the Judicial Systems 2011 (Institutum Iurisprudentiae, Academia Sinica; 2013).
+He has authored five books in Chinese published in China and Taiwan: Economic Analysis of Law: A Methodological Primer (Peking University Press, 2023); Compensation for Physical and Regulatory Takings of Land: Theory and Practice (Angle, 2013; 2nd ed.
+2020); Economic Analysis of Property Law (Standard Chinese: Angle, 2015; 2nd ed.
+2021; simplified Chinese: Peking University Press, 2019); Empirical Legal Studies: Principles, Methods, and Applications (New Sharing, 2019; 2nd ed.
+2022); and Interpreting Private Law: A Social Scientific Approach (New Sharing, 2020).
+He has also (co-)edited three additional Chinese-language volumes: An Empirical Legal Studies: International Perspectives (Contemporary China Publishing House, 2024); An Empirical Legal Studies Reader: Domestic Perspectives (The Law Press, 2020); and Empirical Studies of the Judicial Systems 2011 (Institutum Iurisprudentiae, Academia Sinica, 2013).

-Professor Chang received his J.S.D. and LL.M. degree from New York University School of Law, where he was also a Lederman/Milbank Law and Economics Fellow and a Research Associate at the Furman Center for Real Estate and Urban Policy, NYU.
-Before going to NYU, Prof. Chang had earned LL.B. and LL.M. degrees at National Taiwan University and passed the Taiwan bar.
-Prof. Chang has had working experience with prestigious law firms in Taiwan and has served as a legal assistant for the International Trade Commission.
+Prof. Chang received his J.S.D. and LL.M. degrees from New York University School of Law, where he was a Lederman/Milbank Law and Economics Fellow and a Research Associate at the Furman Center for Real Estate and Urban Policy.
+He earned his LL.B. and LL.M. degrees from National Taiwan University and passed the Taiwan bar.
+Prof. Chang has served as a legal assistant to the International Trade Commission in Taiwan and has also gained working and consulting experience with prestigious law firms in matters involving disputes in the United States, the United Kingdom, Europe, and Asia.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.